Understanding Retailer Chargebacks and How to Prevent Them

 Late or Early Deliveries

 Retailers operate on tight receiving schedules.
 Walmart's OTIF program, for example, measures whether your shipment arrived within the specified delivery window.
 A shipment that arrives even one day late — or early, in some cases — can trigger a fine of 3% of the cost of goods.
+For a $50,000 PO, that is $1,500 gone before you even reconcile the invoice.

 ASN (Advanced Shipping Notice) Errors